yvkrishna/vedhakrishna_yarasuri_9849877047_IITB-Assignment-Jul-Dec2020-Batch2/log.md

 <li>Selected few of the best layers which give a good performance by referring the suggested paper.
 The selected feature extractor layers are used for training the attention based model.</li>
 <li>Created a node based web-app which can able to take in any image provided by the user.Bootstrap has been used for front end application.</li>
 <li>Started writing documentation for each part in colab.</li>
+<li>attention based model, I have generated was not working properly.
+Need to fix bugs.</li>
 </ul>

 ## Day - 5 ( 27-08-2020 )